 He has a PhD in Public Health : Epidemiology and Medical data science from the Pierre and Marie Curie University (P6).

-He actually is the operational director of the National database for Rare Diseases (Necker hospital for children, AP-HP), and member of the LIMICS lab (U1142) at INSERM.
-He has a strong interest and background in medical data science, semantics, data quality and interoperability in healthcare generated data reuse for public health and research (epidemiology and surveillance systems).
-He currently manages a group of 8 collaborators with multiple backgrounds.
-Ranging from eHealth, IT to biostatistics.
+He actually is the medical data and personalized healthcare head at Roche Pharma France and member of the LIMICS lab (U1142) at INSERM.
+He is an expert in medical data science, semantics, data quality and interoperability in healthcare generated data reuse for public health and research (epidemiology and surveillance systems).
 He publishes into key domain specific journals and is often appointed as expert for national or european authorities for various e-health topics.